*IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS*

 Eventually, I convinced him to let Necropolis have a shot at it, and the recording of the "Futurekill" demo was the opportunity.

 I remember working on the vocals in Eric's grandparents basement.
-A visiting Mike Smail (dream Death) gave my performance the "thumbs up", which really meant at lot to me at that time, especially because there was no chance of me replicating what George had done on the original.
+A visiting Mike Smail (Dream Death) gave my performance the "thumbs up", which really meant at lot to me at that time, especially because there was no chance of me replicating what George had done on his original recording.
 The Necropolis version added a second guitar as well as live drums, and Jon Dawson contributed some musical elements and dramatic elaborations over the original, most notably his epic solo-break.

 The full band track coupled with my rougher vocals made it quite a bit heavier than George's solo demo.